Derived deformation theory of algebraic structures: Formal moduli problems and algebraic structures

-The moduli spaces of algebraic structures gives and its associated formal moduli problem are encoded by $L_\infty$-algebras according to Lurie - Pridham Theorem.
-We will now explain how those $L_\infty$-structures can be described explicitly using \emph{dg-properads} following \cite{MV1} and~\cite{Yal2}.
+taken over the base point $\psi$, the map being induced by the augmentation $R\rightarrow\mathbb{K}$. \end{defn} The moduli spaces of algebraic structures and its associated formal moduli problem are encoded by $L_\infty$-algebras according to Lurie - Pridham Theorem.
+We now explain how those $L_\infty$-structures can be described explicitly using \emph{dg-properads} following \cite{MV1} and~\cite{Yal2}.
+From now and until the end of Section $1$, we restrict to properads instead of props.

-Cofibrant resolutions of a properad $P$ can always be obtained as a cobar construction $\Omega(C)$ on some coproperad $C$ (which is usually the bar construction or the Koszul dual if $P$ is Koszul).
-Given a cofibrant resolution $P_{\infty}:=\Omega(C)\stackrel{\sim}{\rightarrow}P$ of $P$ and another properad $Q$, one constructs the convolution dg Lie algebra $Hom_{\Sigma}(\overline{C},Q)$: \begin{defn} Let $C$ be an augmented coproperad and $Q$ be a properad.
+Cofibrant resolutions of a properad $P$ can always be obtained as a cobar construction $\mathcal{B}^{co}(C)$ on some coproperad $C$ (which is usually the bar construction or the Koszul dual if $P$ is Koszul).
+Given a cofibrant resolution $P_{\infty}:=\mathcal{B}^{co}(C)\stackrel{\sim}{\rightarrow}P$ of $P$ and another properad $Q$, one constructs the convolution dg Lie algebra $Hom_{\Sigma}(\overline{C},Q)$: \begin{defn} Let $C$ be a coaugmented coproperad and $Q$ be a properad.
 Their associated \emph{convolution} dg Lie algebra is the dg $\mathbb{K}$-module of morphisms of $\Sigma$-biobjects from the augmentation ideal of $C$ to $Q$ endowed with the differential induced by the internal ones of $C$ and $Q$.
 It is equipped with the Lie bracket given by the antisymmetrization of the convolution product. \end{defn} This convolution product is defined similarly to the convolution product of morphisms from a coalgebra to an algebra, using the infinitesimal coproduct of $C$ and the infinitesimal product of $Q$.

 The total complex $Hom_{\Sigma}(\overline{C},Q)$ is a complete dg Lie algebra.
 More generally, if $P$ is a properad with minimal model $(\mathcal{F}(s^{-1}\overline{C}),\partial)\stackrel{\sim}{\rightarrow}P$ for a certain homotopy coproperad $C$ (see \cite[Section 4]{MV1} for the definition of homotopy coproperads), and $Q$ is any properad, then \emph{the complex $Hom_{\Sigma}(\overline{C},Q)$ is a complete dg $L_{\infty}$ algebra} (which is not a dg-Lie algebra in general).